cern-eos/eos-manila/README.md

 The driver in this repository is a generic baseline to understand how OpenStack Manila handles calls made to drivers in order to communicate with outside interfaces.
 Through this sample driver we are able to "interface" with the local machine in order to create fake shares in the logged-in user's home directory.
 The server-side of this system employs a Python GRPC server to process requests.
 All requests must use the EOS protocol and a valid "fake" authentication key.

+### About OpenStack
+OpenStack is a popular open source cloud-computing software platform.
+The system makes use of commodity hardware as its main source for computing and is tied in with several other services, such as networking and authentication. []

 ### About EOS Storage
 EOS is a disk-based, low-latency storage service.
 Having a highly-scalable hierarchical namespace, and with data access possible by the XROOT protocol, it was initially used for physics data storage.
 Today, EOS provides storage for both physics and user use cases.
 The main target area for the EOS is physics data analysis, which is characterised by many concurrent users, a significant fraction of random data access and a large file-open rate \[1\].